sudban3089/ID-Preserving-Facial-Aging/README.md

 Download the [Regularization Set](https://drive.google.com/file/d/1GmOjT5B-Dq2zstSm9DRafPMX9E7rByhd/view?usp=drive_link) used in our work or you can create your own regularization set but we cannot verify the performance with a custom regularization set.

 We need a **Training Set** that comprises images of a specific individual on whom the facial aging will be applied.
 The training set enables the diffusion model to learn the identity-specific charctristics during training that are then transferred at the time of generation of images with aging/de-aging.
+This repo currently supports single subject-specific training.
+You can create a custom batch script for training multiple subjects simultaneously, ensure that the rare token is linked to *each* subject uniquely, otherwise it may result in inconsistent outputs or identity lapse.

 ### Fine-tuning using default Dreambooth